-EVALUATION INTRODUCTION

-Say: Hello and welcome to Executive Leadership.
+1 minutes EVALUATION INTRODUCTION FACILITATOR Evaluations in Camp Describe Leadership Say: Hello and welcome to Executive Leadership.
 For the next 45 minutes we will be discussing evaluations in camp.
+Without groper self-evaluation, failure is inevitable.
 John Wooden, famous UCLA basketball coach and mentor once said, "Without proper self-evaluation, failure is inevitable".
 We all want to improve our camps and the experience for our Scouts.
 In order to do this we have to learn how, and more importantly, what to measure.

-In this session we are going to be able to do the following:

-- Learn how to measure outcomes

-- Learn how to evaluate a new program area

-- Learn how to decide if a new program is worthwhile

-The ability to evaluate your camp programs, facilities, customer service, and staff will be a determining factor in the level of success you are able to have throughout the camp.
+Learning Objectives • Learn how to measure outcomes • Learn how to evaluate a new program area • Learn how to decide if a new program is worthwhile In this session we are going to be able to do the following: Learn how to measure outcomes Learn how to evaluate a new program area Learn how to decide if a new program is worthwhile The ability to evaluate your camp programs, facilities, customer service, and staff will be a determining factor in the level of success you are able to have throughout the camp.
 The most successful camps are those who can evaluate their programs with an unbiased perspective to ensure high quality and continuous improvement.

-EVALUATION MEASURABLE OUTCOMES

-Say: Who has ever used Yelp or Trip Advisor?
+20 minutes EVALUATION MEASURABLE OUTCOMES FACILITATOR Say: Who has ever used Yelp or Trip Advisor?
 Or some other review platform online?
 Maybe you have only read the reviews, or maybe you have left a comment.
 How many of us have had these reviews or opinions affect our purchase of a product, or a decision to visit or not visit a restaurant or hotel?
 Have you ever looked at the Yelp review of your camp?
 Do you have any?
 There are Scouts and parents who are evaluating your camp and letting others know how they feel about your camp.
 Your camp has a reputation and it is not OK to say, "Well that is only one person's opinion."
 Take a moment and look up a camp represented in the class and read a Yelp or Trip Advisor review for the camp.
 What are people saying?
 So how do we impact these reviews and how do we evaluate what we are doing at our camps?
 We need to know what outcomes we want first.
 We need to ask ourselves what we are trying to accomplish at camp.

-Say: We are going to break into groups of four and we will take 10 minutes to discuss and create a list of key outcomes that should be measured and tracked at your camp this summer.
-These are things like the amount of waste for certain food items in the dining hall, the number of Scouts who complete a certain merit badge, or even an unexpected high injury occurrence.
+Key Camp Outcomes Say: We are going to break into groups of four and we will take 10 minutes to Groups of 4 10 minutes discuss and create a list of key outcomes that should be measured and tracked at List of key outcomes that should be measured or tracked at camp (ex. food waste, MB completion, high injuries etc.) your camp this summer.
+These are things like the amount of waste for certain food · measurable outcomes items in the dining hall, the number of Scouts who complete a certain merit badge, the second second or even an unexpected high injury occurrence.
 Discuss in your group, highlighting those things that, when measured and tracked, can be evaluated and improved to make camp a better place.
 We will come back together and discuss.
 Do: After ten minutes ask for the groups to report and begin a list of measurable outcomes for camp.
 Make sure to stress that these items must be able to be measured.
 Don't accept answers like "make the food better," "have good food," or "have good evaluations."
 Push for how to measure those things and what specifically the group wants to measure to effect the change.